Wowowee: Cancellation and aftermath

+Revillame's prediction about ABS-CBN's afternoon timeslot after the short-lived 2010 third iteration of Wowowee without him was correct.
+Pilipinas Win na Win and Happy Yipee Yehey! both do not perform well in ratings due to Eat Bulaga!'s strong noontime viewership resulting from the cancellation of a show.
+Due to this, It's Showtime went on hiatus on January 30, 2012, as a preparation for becoming a noontime show again which will replace Happy Yipee Yehey! where the drama series Mundo Man ay Magunaw took over its timeslot from January 30 to February 3, 2012.
+Happy Yipee Yehey! aired its final episode on February 4, 2012, taking over It's Showtime's timeslot on Saturday.
+Being the top morning variety show, this prompted ABS-CBN management to decide It's Showtime as a noontime show again for the second and current time after one year and its one-week hiatus on February 6, 2012, where the show continuously occupies the timeslot left by three prior shows including Wowowee since then which made it again dominate that was not seen for one year and seven months from the said cancellation date of July 2010 to February 2012 as the two shows mentioned before failed to reach Wowowee's popularity and following 2010–2011 airing of It's Showtime to noontime which worked.

+The premiere of Happy Yipee Yehey! and return of It's Showtime to noontime occurred a week and day after what would have been the sixth and seventh anniversaries of Wowowee, respectively.

 Successor programs

 Willing Willie and Wil Time Bigtime

 After a five-month hiatus, Willie Revillame made his comeback on the TV5 show Willing Willie on October 23, 2010.
 Several personalities from Wowowee joined in the new show's roster of hosts, including Owen Ercia and DJ Coki.

 On November 24, 2010, ABS-CBN Corporation filed a copyright infringement suit against Willie Revillame, Wil Productions, Inc. and TV5 for allegedly copying Wowowee in Willing Willie.
 However, hearings on the case, which was filed at the Makati Regional Trial Court Branch 66 under presiding judge Joselito C. Villarosa, was suspended after the Court of Appeals granted the request for a temporary restraining order by TV5.

 TV5 then filed a petition for certiorari, prohibition and writ of preliminary injunction before the Court of Appeals.
 ABS-CBN responded by filing a motion seeking to dismiss the petition of the former.
 On March 10, 2011, the Court of Appeals ruled in favor of TV5.

 On May 14, 2011, Willie Revillame's comeback for the primetime variety show Wil Time Bigtime after 9 months, this show has now officially canceled on January 5, 2013.